The Best Rabbit Pellets You Can Buy

 Pellets (sometimes called cubes) have been designed to make it easy and convenient to provide your rabbit with the various vitamins and minerals he needs, as well as being a source of fiber in his diet.

-Now, timothy hay pellets for rabbits certainly don’t look much like hay, that’s for sure.
+Now, timothy hay pellets certainly don’t look much like hay, that’s for sure.
 But the main ingredient in any decent rabbit pellet should be hay.
 Along with that, they contain the various minerals and vitamins that are necessary to keep your rabbit in good health.

 The whole reason timothy hay pellets are produced is to give rabbit owners an easy way of feeding their rabbits a balanced and healthy diet.
 Of course, you should always ensure that your rabbit has a constant supply of top quality timothy hay to eat, but pelleted food contains other essential items that he also needs.